Vivonet/Gravity/README.md

 #Gravity
-A simple XML-based layout description language for iOS powered by Auto Layout and written in Swift.
+An easy to learn XML-based layout description language for iOS powered by Auto Layout.

 **tl;dr** It's kinda like HTML for apps and is *infinitely* easier to use than Auto Layout.
-Literally infinitely.
-I measured it.

 ##Sample
 Here's what some actual functioning Gravity looks like: